 Pancakes From Good To Great By Using This One Ingredient

 Half of our “six-pack” of grandkids are in their twenties, and the other three are teens.
-Their palates are more sophisticated now, so, we’re upping our game, and I’m taking our pancakes from good to great.
+Their palates are more sophisticated now, so we’re upping our game, and I’m taking our pancakes from good to great.

-The secret ingredient to the fluffiest, loftiest, tenderest pancake is buttermilk!
+I’ve fallen in love with King Arthur Flour, and now it’s all I buy.
+Their flour is superior to anything I have used in my fifty-some years of baking.
+And the one secret ingredient to the fluffiest, loftiest, tenderest pancake is buttermilk!
 Pancakes made with buttermilk are better in three ways.

 - Taller and fluffier